Key Findings from a National Survey on Capping Out-of-Pocket Costs

 More than half (52 percent) of Medicare beneficiaries responded that they would be willing to pay an additional $4-$8 per month for their Medicare premium in exchange for a cap or limit placed on out-of-pocket costs in the Part D prescription drug benefit.

 Support for a Medicare Part D cap may reflect a growing concern from older adults about their ability to pay for the out-of-pocket costs of their prescription drugs.
-In the current Medicare Part D program design, there no cost-sharing limit once a beneficiary reaches the catastrophic coverage phase, often requiring thousands of dollars per year out-of-pocket to stay on treatment for serious conditions like cancer, multiple sclerosis, rheumatoid arthritis and more.
+In the current Medicare Part D program design, there no cost-sharing limit once a beneficiary reaches the catastrophic coverage phase, often requiring thousands of dollars per year out-of-pocket to stay on treatment for serious conditions like cancer, multiple sclerosis and rheumatoid arthritis, according to the Kaiser Family Foundation.

 These findings contribute to the growing body of research that high out-of-pocket costs for prescription medications are both a financial burden and barrier to accessing medically necessary healthcare.